-- You must meet the general admission requirements that pertain to all post-master's certificate candidates.
+- You must meet the general admission requirements that pertain to all graduate certificate candidates.

 - If you are an international student, you may have additional admission requirements.

-- Six courses must be completed within three years.
+- Five courses must be completed within three years.

-- The curriculum consists of five core courses and one elective.
+- The curriculum consists of five core courses.

-- Only grades of B− or above can count toward the post-master's certificate.
+- Only grades of B− or above can count toward the graduate certificate.

 - Any deviation from this program, including transfer of courses and any other requisites specified in the student's admission letter, will not be approved by the program chair.